-Model (H3-) Supply and Return Connection Size (OD) A-E 5.4 cm 2 1/8"
+Model (H3-) Supply ar Connection A-E 5.4 cm 2 1/8"

 Air handling units with steam heating coils MUST BE installed high enough to allow for a minimum of 0.3 meters (1 foot) condensate drop leg off of the steam coil, or as recommended by the steam trap manufacturer.
 Lines must be insulated with approved insulation and be properly fastened, sloped, and supported according to local code requirements.